dvarilek/laravel-snap/README.md

 <br>

 #### Querying
-Since the captured attributes aren't actually the snapshot's real attributes, we need to query them in the **JSON column**.
+Since snapshot attributes are stored in a json column, they can't be queried directly.
+They need to be queried in the JSON column.
 For more information about JSON querying see the [**Official Laravel Documentation**](https://laravel.com/docs/10.x/queries#json-where-clauses)

 ```php
 use Dvarilek\CompleteModelSnapshot\Models\Snapshot;